gopro/facets-overview-spark/README.md

    jupyter notebook --NotebookApp.iopub_data_rate_limit=10000000
    ```

-## How to viualize the generated feature statistics in browser (javascripts)
+## How to visualize the generated feature statistics in browser (Javascripts)

    Google Facets (https://github.com/PAIR-code/facets) has provided Javascripts visualization,
    it is located in different branch (rather than master branch).